benjaminsampica/DynamoLeagueBlazor/README.md

 # Introduction

-Dynamo League is a fantasy football league based off the Yahoo fantasy football league with heavily customized rulesets.
+Dynamo League is a fantasy football league based off the Yahoo fantasy football league with heavily customized rule sets.
-It is comprised of two separate stand-alone applications - a client UI written with Blazor WebAssembly and an API server written with ASP.NET Core.
+It is comprised of two separate stand-alone applications - a client UI written using Blazor WebAssembly and an API server written using ASP.NET Core.

 # Getting Started